richipal09/devrel-labs/agentic_rag/README.md

 The API will be available at `http://localhost:8000`.
 You can then use the API endpoints as described in the API Endpoints section below.

-### 2. Using Individual Components via Command Line
+### 2. Using Individual Python Components via Command Line

 #### Process PDFs

-Process a PDF file and save the chunks to a JSON file:
+To process a PDF file and save the chunks to a JSON file, run:

 ```bash
 # Process a single PDF